Share and Spread the love

 Do mealworm beetles fly?

-Darkling Beetles, who mealworms transform to, can’t fly.
+Darkling Beetles, which mealworms transform into, can’t fly.
 So there’s no danger of them flying out of the container.